coastwatch-training/CoastWatch-Tutorials/virtual-buoy-example_geopolar/R/virtual_buoy_example.md

 ## Objective

-This tutorial will demonstration how to shape satellite data into a buoy data format
+This tutorial will demonstrate how to shape satellite data into a buoy data format

 ## The tutorial demonstrates the following techniques